verhas/jamal/RODMAP.md

 =============

 Rudimentary description of features that are to be developed in the future.
 The list is not listed in order of priority and the list is not a promise or guarantee.

-- Scripting languages properties can be set to object values if the value is a macro name and implements ObjectHolder.
+- Scripting languages properties can be set to object values if the value is a macro name and the named macro implements ObjectHolder.

 - Yaml resolve should work if the referenced macro does not hold a Yaml object but some other ObjectHolder.